Lorti/manu.ninja/src/pages/2018-08-03-introducing-japanese-phrasebook/index.md

 * __Extensibility__: I want the app to be easy to extend.
 This is why all of the data is fetched as a large JSON object.
 It allows me to build an editor in the future, where users can add and edit their own phrases and sets.
 The JSON object could then be exported and shared with friends, who then import the custom additions to their phrasebook.<br>Also the code can be forked and adapted for any language with just a few changes.
 This could allow for several languages to be used at once, when visiting different countries in one trip, eliminating the need for multiple apps to be installed.

-* __Personalization__: I want to be able to mark phrases as my favorites.
-When I view phrases regarding a certain topic I want to be able to activate a filter and only see my favorites.
+* __Personalization__: I want to mark phrases as my favorites.
+When I view phrases regarding a certain topic I want a filter that only shows my favorites.
 This allows for quicker access to what is important.
 The editor to add your own phrases and sets, and the [community features](#future-plans) I mention at the end of this blog post, are also forms of personalization.

 ## Implementation Details

-The Japanese Phrasebook is a single-page web application with a few particular characteristics:
+The Japanese Phrasebook is a single-page web application with a few characteristics:

-* __Vue.js__: The app uses Vue.js and its ecosystem, that means Vue Router, Vuex and Vue Material.
-I like Vue's design decision and its excellent documentation, allowing for rapid development.
+* __Vue.js__: The app uses Vue.js and its ecosystem, that means [Vue](https://vuejs.org/), [Vue Router](https://router.vuejs.org/), [Vuex](https://vuex.vuejs.org/) and Vue Material.
+I like Vue's design decisions and its excellent documentation, allowing for rapid development.

+* __Vue Material__: [Vue Material](https://vuematerial.io/) is a set of Vue.js components built after Google's [Material Design](https://material.io/) guidelines.
+I like its attention to detail in following the guidelines, the documentation and how it helps speed up prototyping.
+It does however add a significant overhead to the app, as almost every single element is now a Vue component.
+I do get a 95-100 Lighthouse score and all A's in WebPagetest, but there is noticeable scroll jank and delayed drawing of list elements.

-* __Offline Support__: I have used localForage to save the complete data structure (phrases, sets and user settings) in IndexedDB.
-The Service Worker Precache plugin builds a service worker during the webpack build, which caches all static assets, so the app can be used offline.
+* __Offline Support__: I use [localForage](https://localforage.github.io/localForage/) to save the complete data structure--phrases, sets and user settings--in [IndexedDB](https://www.w3.org/TR/IndexedDB-2/).
+The [Service Worker Precache](https://github.com/GoogleChromeLabs/sw-precache) plugin builds a service worker during the webpack build.
+It caches all static assets so you can use the app offline.

-* __SEO__: To make the app more discoverable, all sets are prerendering with the Prerender SPA Plugin and listed in the sitemap.
-The page title and meta description can be set via custom directives in each component, allowing for reactive properties.
+* __SEO__: To make the app more discoverable, all sets are prerendering with the [Prerender SPA Plugin](https://github.com/chrisvfritz/prerender-spa-plugin) and listed in the `sitemap.xml` file.
+Components set the page title and meta description via [custom directives](https://vuejs.org/v2/guide/custom-directive.html), allowing for reactive properties.

   ```js
   function setTitle(title) {